bruxa61/PortfolioNOVO/replit.md

 # Overview

 This is a portfolio website for Rafaela Botelho, a full-stack developer student.
-The application showcases her projects, skills, and provides a contact form for potential collaborators or employers.
+The application showcases her projects, skills, achievements, and provides a contact form for potential collaborators or employers.
+The site includes an administrative area for content management, visitor authentication for interactions (likes, comments), and LinkedIn sharing capabilities.
 The site is built as a single-page application with modern React components and a clean, responsive design featuring a pink accent theme.

 ## Recent Changes (Aug 19, 2025)
 - Successfully migrated from Replit Agent to standard Replit environment